dqops/dqo/docs/working-with-dqo/working-with-files.md

 ## Import configuration

-There are two levels of settings for configuring the import of file formats: the connection and the table.
+An import of a file format provides two settings levels - a connection level and a table level.

-Both of these settings allow for slightly different configurations of the available sections.
+They are allow for a different configuration in the three sections:
-The file format configuration consists of three sections:

 - File format
 - Virtual schema name to path mappings